nickhall/Process-Shutdown-Timer/README.md

 Process Shutdown Timer
 ==========

-A simple application to end a running process after or at a certain time.
+A simple WPF application to end a running process after or at a certain time.

+This is my first attempt at making something with WPF so do not expect quality.